elena19m/cloud-courses/website/docs/common/dns/_dns_zone_transfer.md

 After making these configurations restart both servers.
 :::note
-To restart the **named** service on Centos, use the following command:
+To restart the **named** service on Alma Linux, use the following command:
 ```
 [root@helper ~]# systemctl restart named.service
 ```